tytydraco/yessleep/out/Watches_us_when_were_eight.md

 I had a closet that took up a good portion of my room along with a window right next to my bed.
 If I were to measure this room, it was no bigger than a closet you would find in a much bigger house.

-I remember so vividly that October night when it was time to go to bed, the sound of crickets outside my window and owls making their noises near the trees further away.
+I remember so vividly that September night when it was time to go to bed, the sound of crickets outside my window and owls making their noises near the trees further away.

 It was late September and the nights were getting a tad crisp.